Quantization of Planck's Constant: Introduction

 The \emph{twisted polarized convolution algebra} is the set of polarized sections that fall off rapidly, with this product and involution.
 Let $\cs_\P(\Sigma,\sigma)$ denote the maximal completion of this ${}^*$-algebra to a \cs-algebra.
 I will also sometimes denote this as $\cs_\P(\Sigma,L)$ if the prequantization is $(L,\nabla,1)$ or as $\cs_\P(\Sigma,\theta)$ if the prequantization is $(\co\times\Sigma,d+i\theta,1)$. \end{definition} The idea is that if $\Sigma$ integrates a Poisson manifold $(M,\Pi)$, then $\cs_\P(\Sigma,\sigma)$ should be a quantization of the algebra $\C_0(M)$.

 There are some amendments to this construction that will be needed in this paper.

-The first is \emph{Bohr-Sommerfeld conditions} \cite{sni}.
+The first is the inclusion of \emph{Bohr-Sommerfeld conditions} \cite{sni}.
 The real part, $\D$, of the polarization is a foliation of $\Sigma$.
 A polarized section $a$ of $L\otimes\Omega^{1/2}_\P$ must in particular be covariantly constant along the leaves of $\D$, and if there is nontrivial holonomy around a multiply connected leaf, then $a$ must vanish there.
 If $\D$ has multiply connected leaves, then the holonomy is generically nontrivial and a continuous polarized section must vanish everywhere.
 The standard solution to this problem is to relax the requirement of continuity, or equivalently to deal with polarized sections over the \emph{Bohr-Sommerfeld subvariety}, $\Sigma_\BS$, which is defined to be the set of points of $\Sigma$ through which there is trivial holonomy around the leaves of $\D$.
 This approach works for quantization using symplectic groupoids \cite{wei4,haw10} when $\Sigma_\BS\subset\Sigma$ is a subgroupoid.

 Another issue is particular to complex polarizations.
 A negatively curved line bundle on a complex manifold either has no nonzero holomorphic sections, or else the holomorphic sections grow very rapidly.
 In this way, the polarized sections of $L\otimes\Omega_\P^{1/2}$ may all vanish or be badly behaved over at least part of $\Sigma$.
-A sufficient condition to prevent this is: \begin{definition} A polarization is \emph{positive} \cite{sni} at $\gamma\in\Sigma$ if for any $X\in\P_\gamma$, $i\omega(X,\bar X) \geq 0$. \end{definition} This suggests, in analogy with the Bohr-Sommerfeld conditions, to only work with the part of $\Sigma$ over which $\P$ is positive.
+A sufficient condition to prevent this is: \begin{definition} A polarization is \emph{positive} \cite{sni} at $\gamma\in\Sigma$ if for any $X\in\P_\gamma$,

+\end{definition} This suggests, in analogy with the Bohr-Sommerfeld conditions, to only work with the part of $\Sigma$ over which $\P$ is positive.

 Another problem is that $\P^\t$ is not necessarily locally trivial, and hence $\Omega_\P$ may not be a bundle at all.
 In these cases, we need to keep in mind that the important thing is not the bundle, but the sheaf of polarized sections.
 It is reasonably apparent what this should mean in some cases, including those discussed in this paper.